hanyangl/compiler/CONTRIBUTING.md

 **Watch this video to learn how to clone a forked repository** [YouTube Video](https://youtu.be/HbSjyU2vf6Y?t=134)

 ### 3. Add the main repository as remote upstream
 At this point, you should have the repository on your system and be ready to make changes.
-But what if someone else changes the same thing that you just did?
+But what if someone else has changed the same thing that you just did?

 To avoid any merge conflicts, you need to pull all the changes from the main repository.